Shire of Cocos (Keeling) Islands

 The Shire of Cocos (Keeling) Islands is a local government area which manages local affairs on the Australian external territory of Cocos (Keeling) Islands (post code: 6799).
 The island is grouped with Western Australia but is administered by the Department of Infrastructure, Regional Development and Cities and an Administrator.

 The Shire covers an area of 14.1 km2 in the Indian Ocean, about 2,770 km north-west of Perth and 1,000 km south-west of Java in Indonesia.
-The current shire president is Aindil Minkom, who was elected in October 2019.
+The current shire president is Mohammed Isa Minkom, who is serving a four-year term from 2023-2027.

 History

 From the 19th century onwards, the islands were owned by the Clunies-Ross family, and in 1886 were granted to them in perpetuity by Queen Victoria.
 On 23 November 1955 the islands were transferred to Australian control under the Cocos (Keeling) Islands Act 1955.
 In 1978, Australia entered a form of purchase of the islands with the Clunies-Ross family, and the Cocos (Keeling) Islands Council came into existence in July 1979 as a representative of the Cocos Malay community.